shano/knowledge-garden/AWS/Cloudformation.md

 }
 ```

-- This ONLY applies to updates, so update:delete etc, an actual deletion of the stack relies on the IAM role, so use termination protection instead
+- This ONLY applies to updates, so update:delete etc, an actual deletion of the stack relies on the IAM role, so use termination protection instead.

+## CFN-Hup
+#blog #til #tech/aws
+CFN-Hup is a cloudformation daemon that detects and applies changes to the EC2 instance it's running on.